Reviews

 Celestron AstroMaster 102AZ Refractor Review: Not Recommended

-The Celestron AstroMaster 102AZ combines a decent telescope and accessories with a shoddy mount at a price that is simply unacceptable for what you get.
+The Celestron AstroMaster 102AZ combines a decent telescope and accessories with a shoddy mount at a price that is simply unacceptable for what we get.

 Celestron AstroMaster 90AZ Refractor Review: Not Recommended

-The Celestron AstroMaster 90AZ is another unfortunate example of a telescope designed by a marketing team and price point instead of an attempt to make something that works.
+The Celestron AstroMaster 90AZ is another unfortunate example I see of a telescope designed by a marketing team for a price point instead of an attempt to make something that works.

 Celestron AstroMaster 90EQ Refractor Review: Partially Recommended